-Article 2.4.3 Specific work
+Article 2.4.3 For specific work

-- 1 The employer may conclude an employment contract for a specified period with an employee for the performance of specific work. - 2 The maximum term of a contract for specific work is five years, which period may be immediately extended not more than once by a period not exceeding six months without giving rise to a contract of employment for an indefinite period.

-3 The employer shall if possible notify the employee in writing not later than two months before the expiry of the period for which the employment contract was concluded whether the employment contract shall end by operation of law, shall be extended or shall be followed by a contract for an indefinite period.
+- 1 The employer may conclude an employment contract for a specified period with an employee for the performance of specific work. - The maximum term of an initial contract for specific work is five years.
+This period may be immediately extended not more than once by a period not exceeding six months without giving rise to a contract of employment for an indefinite period. - Instead of the second sentence of paragraph 2, Article 668a, paragraph 3 of Book 7 of the Netherlands Civil Code shall apply for Radboud UMC and VUMC (see Appendix O). - The employer shall if possible notify the employee in writing not later than two months before the expiry of the period for which the employment contract was concluded whether the employment contract shall end by operation of law, shall be extended or shall be followed by a contract for an indefinite period. - The provisions of paragraph 4 are not applicable to Radboud UMC and VUMC, for which the statutory rules on notice of termination in Article 668 of Book 7 of the Netherlands Civil Code (see Appendix O) shall apply.